 I must say that I hope this National infatuation with sourdough continues after Quarantine.
 It’s like overnight millions of people finally appreciate some obscure sport that you fell in love with years ago!
 It is super gratifying.

-Maybe as the world opens back up people will go back to work and return to the mundane routine of making dinner and leave the bread baking up to the bakeries again; but it was really nice that, for a brief moment in time, everyone else understood that deep satisfaction of cutting into your homemade loaf still warm from the oven, seeing those trademark sourdough holes, and savoring that first tangy bite.
+Maybe as the world opens back up, people will go back to work and return to their mundane routines.
+They'll make dinner and leave the bread baking up to the bakeries again.
+However, it it was really nice that, for a brief moment in time, everyone else understood that deep satisfaction of cutting into your homemade loaf still warm from the oven.
+People understood seeing those trademark sourdough holes, and savoring that first tangy bite.
 It makes my soul smile.

-I also have to admit that I have been eating this cherry pecan sourdough bread on repeat.
+Is it so bad to admit that I have been eating this cherry pecan sourdough bread on repeat?
 I totally made this bread because I had eaten the last slice of this loaf, and I am almost finished!
-I pre-slice it, wrap it really well in plastic wrap and then freeze it.
+It's worth pre-slicing it, wrapping it really well in plastic wrap, and then freezing it.
 I like to take one of those slices out, toast it in the broiler, slather it with nut butter and mound it up with bananas!
 Maybe if I’m feeling extra, I’ll drizzle a little local honey on top.